microsoft/vscode-java-debug/README.md

 - `port` (required) - The debug port of remote debuggee.
 - `timeout` - Timeout value before reconnecting, in milliseconds (default to 30000ms).
 - `sourcePaths` - The extra source directories of the program.
 The debugger looks for source code from project settings by default.
 This option allows the debugger to look for source code in extra directories.
 - `projectName` - The preferred project in which the debugger searches for classes.
 There could be duplicated class names in different projects.
-This setting also works when the debugger looks for the specified main class when launching a program.
+It is required when the workspace has multiple java projects, otherwise the expression evaluation and conditional breakpoint may not work.
 - `stepFilters` - Skip specified classes or methods when stepping.
   - `classNameFilters` - Skip the specified classes when stepping.
 Class names should be fully qualified.
 Wildcard is supported.
   - `skipSynthetics` - Skip synthetic methods when stepping.